All about sustainable packaging

 – Production leads to high CO2 emissions

-– Partly extracted from crude oils
+– Partially derived from crude oil

 HDPE

-Shampoo bottles, household products, capsules and tubes
+Shampoo bottles, household products, capsules, and tubes

 + Strong and rigid